 Because you need some sort of starting point.
 So you might as well start with something you really love.

-I found these darling outdoor toss pillows on Amazon.
+I found these darling outdoor toss pillows.

 I love their pattern and their pop of color.

 In my opinion, they’re very Moroccan-chic.